Dental Implants

 It is best to let the implant heal in the lower jaw for 5-6 months and 8-9 months in the upper jaw, because the bone is much less dense there..

 After the impression is taken the implant post is unscrewed and the post with the screw in it is snapped into the impression .. it has angled flat sides to seat in the impression perfectly.
-The analog part (#2) that goes into the lab plaster model is screwed onto the bottom of the implant post and poured up.
+The analog part (#2) that goes into the lab plaster model is screwed onto protruding screw at the bottom of the implant post and poured up.
 This then 100% duplicates what you the patient has in your mouth.
 Your dentist will then with tight finger pressure reseat the gingival cuff until the lab can deliver your new crown or you mill it out with you Cerec machine!

 On your appointment to place your implant crown your dentist will first, again, remove the gingival cuff.
 He will then place the recessed post screw (#3) down into the crown post (#4) and then screw the post into the implant (shown on model #6).
 This is then torqued into place with the hex drive insert (#2) that is placed into the torque wrench (#1).
 Each implant brand has it's own torque wrench with it's own setting.

-David at Sun Labs makes the above pictured key that shows us that the spline implant is locked down in the right position.
+David at Sun Labs makes the above pictured key that shows us that the implant is seated down in the right position.
 It also insures that the crown post is seated all the way, as the key is made to fit perfectly over the top edge of the post. after trying on the crown and checking the bite, if all is well, the post is torqued into place.

-A small cotton pellet is placed in the top of the post so none of the temporary cement we glue these implant crowns on with gets down in the recessed part of the post, in case we ever have to remove it again later.
+A small cotton pellet is placed in the top of the post so none of the cement we glue these implant crowns on with gets down in the recessed part of the post, in case we ever have to remove it again later.

 The finished crown in place, nice gingival papilla